ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch16.md

-*Self-attention* enables a neural network to refer to other portions of the input while focusing on a particular segment, essentially allowing each part the ability to â€œattendâ€? to the whole input.
+*Self-attention* enables a neural network to refer to other portions of the input while focusing on a particular segment, essentially allowing each part the ability to "attend"? to the whole input.
 The original attention mechanism developed for recurrent neural networks (RNNs) is applied between two different sequences: the encoder and the decoder embeddings.
 Since the attention mechanisms used in transformer-based